Local Storage seems to be disabled in your browser.

 - A Brief Biography of Akiane Kramarik Akiane Kramarik is a self-taught American artist, poet, and writer who began her career as a young child.
 For more than two decades her works have dazzled and inspired millions.
 They are not just remarkably mature for how old she was when she produced them, but they are also rooted in he ...Read more »

 - April 15 marks the 107th anniversary of one of the worst maritime disasters in history: the sinking off the coast of Canada of the RMS Titanic, which at the time, was the largest and most luxurious passenger ship in the world.
-On the night of April 14-15, 1912, 1517 of the 2229 passengers onboard, who had left Southampton En ...Read more »
+On the night of April 14-15, 1912, 1517 of the 2229 passengers onboard, ...Read more »

 - In 1979, the Royal Canadian Mint became one of the first government mints to begin issuing modern bullion coins.
 Fittingly, their preeminent series featured and was named for one of the most recognizable symbols of Canada, the sugar ...Read more »

 - Images of the female form began appearing on coinage millennia ago and this tradition continues to be exceedingly important in Numismatics today.
 Ancient Greek coins featured the image of the Goddess of Wisdom, Athena, as well as other hisotrical women and Goddesses.
-Roman coins also featured female deities like Libertas, the Goddess o ...Read more »
+Roman coins also featured female deities l ...Read more »

 - While watching From Russia With Love (1963) recently, I was amazed to see something in the movie I had long forgotten—the James Bond Gold Piece!
 Near the beginning of the movie, Q delivers a special black brief case to Bond.
 The case was filled with the usual rounds of ammunition & many high-tech weapons – but also fe ...Read more »

 - Symbolism has been a part of numismatics for almost as long as coins have been struck.
 It has also long been a part of propaganda, with national personification frequently used in literature and, even more frequently, imagery.
-This was especially true in print during the golden age of newspapers before television took over in t ...Read more »
+This was especially true in print during the golden age of newspapers befor ...Read more »

 - Animals On Coins Animals, both domesticated and wild, seem to have always fascinated man.
 Whether in the form of Roman military standards (ensigns), coins or sacred totems that feature animals – all seem to be bearers of powerful animal symbols that played a pivotal role in awareness and self-expression.
 The use ...Read more »